A Culture of Risk-Taking Can Lead to Brain and Spinal Cord Injuries in Winter Sports

 During my childhood, wearing a helmet to ski was decidedly uncool.
 Perhaps more telling of that era was the idea that skiing in jeans was very cool.

 Out of the 10 million or so people who ski and snowboard in the United States, 600,000 injuries occur annually.
 Of those, head trauma accounts for 20 percent and is the most common cause of morbidity and mortality in these winter sports.
-(Haider 2012) Additionally, sport and recreation activities cause about 9 percent of all spinal cord injuries (Mayo Clinic 2015).
-This includes skiing, snowboarding, sledding and tubing.
+(Haider 2012)

 Thankfully, in the past few years, helmet use in winter sports has become the norm with an almost 70 percent compliance rate – almost triple the number in 2003.
-(McMillan 2013) The rate of helmet compliance is encouraging, but it has brought to light troubling new statistics.
-Despite the number of people now wearing helmets, the number of skiers and snowboarders sustaining brain injuries or fatalities has seen no reduction.
-Worse, recent studies have claimed that head injuries have actually increased.
+(McMillan 2013) The rate of helmet compliance is encouraging, but it has brought to light some troubling statistics.
+Despite the number of people wearing helmets, the number of skiers and snowboarders sustaining brain injuries or fatalities has seen no reduction.
+Worse, studies have claimed that head injuries have actually increased.

 According to a Western Michigan University School of Medicine’s 2012 study, head injuries have increased by 60 percent in seven years.
-The University of Washington furthered those results in their 2013 study, showing a 250 percent increase in snow-sports-related head injuries among youths and adolescents.
+The University of Washington furthered those results in its 2013 study, showing a 250 percent increase in snow-sports-related head injuries among youths and adolescents.

 Experts have debated several theories that may explain the simultaneous rise in helmet use and head injuries.
 Perhaps the most convincing argument relates to risk-taking behavior.
 It is telling to examine who is getting hurt: 70 percent of snow-sport fatalities involve males in their late teens to early 30s.
 (McMillan 2013) As snow sport technology has yielded better, faster skis and snowboards, a push for more extreme sporting has followed.
 Resorts have opened more dangerous trails and are accused of propagating the risk-taking skier/boarder mentality with sponsorships and promotions of ever-more dangerous flips and tricks.

 Often, people are surprised to learn that brain injuries can occur even when wearing a helmet.
 That leads researchers to believe there is a false sense of security that is leading to an increase in risk-taking behaviors.
-Conversely, in Schumacher’s case, his life-threatening head injury would surely have been a death sentence were he not wearing a helmet.

 Snow sports are a fun and great way to spend a winter afternoon, but like any sport, these activities come with some risk involved.
 Arm yourself with these tips (and helmets) to prevent a brain or spinal cord injury.
 Knowledge that leads to better decision-making is the key to prevention.

-In addition to wearing your helmet, there are several, other smaller safety precautions that everyone should consider before hitting the slopes.
+There are several, other smaller safety precautions that everyone should consider before hitting the slopes.

 - When going down a mountain, if you have to stop for any reason, move to the side of the trail.
 This prevents collisions with other skiers or boarders.